-- Don't use flooded furnaces and water heaters until they have been inspected and serviced by a trained repair person. - Flood and sewage waters contain harmful microorganisms that can grow on surfaces inside your heating and ventilation ((HVAC) systems, even in ducting that was not submerged in water. - The professional hired should: - Isolate sections of HVAC systems that are being cleaned using plastic sheeting or other vapour barriers. - Replace all flood damaged materials, like insulation and filters. - Vacuum, clean and sanitize all surfaces, including air ducts.
-All components must be dried as quickly as possible. - ♦ Test that the HVAC system is operating properly.
+- Don't use flooded furnaces and water heaters until they have been inspected and serviced by a trained professional. - The professional hired should: - Isolate sections of HVAC systems that are being cleaned using plastic sheeting or other vapour barriers. - Replace all flood damaged materials, like insulation and filters. - Vacuum, clean and sanitize all surfaces, including air ducts.
+All components must be dried as quickly as possible. - o Test that the HVAC system is operating properly.